Turtlemint emerges from its shell seeking opportunities beyond insurance; bulks up for acquisitions | Mint

 Mahyavanshi emphasised that Invictus will also explore new adjacencies such as claims assistance packages, and insurance for small and medium enterprises.
 This, according to the co-founder, is an attempt to provide comprehensive financial solutions to the company’s customers.

-While the core business is profitable, Invictus expects to achieve profitability in each of its emerging businesses in 2-3 years.
+While the core business is profitable, Turtlemint expects to achieve profitability in each of its emerging businesses in 2-3 years.

-Founded in 2015 by Mahyavanshi and Anand Prabhdesai, Invictus runs insurtech platform Turtlemint, a mutual fund advisory and financial planning services via Turtlemint Money, and Saas platform Turtlefin.
+Founded in 2015 by Mahyavanshi and Anand Prabhdesai, the company runs its core offerings tinsurtech platform Turtlemint, a mutual fund advisory and financial planning services via Turtlemint Money, and Saas platform Turtlefin.

 More M&As on the cards